MaayanLab/DrugBot/privacy.markdown

 ---

 ### Introduction
-The Ma'ayan Lab ("us", "we", or "our") operates GeneBot (the "Service").
+The Ma'ayan Lab ("us", "we", or "our") operates DrugBot (the "Service").

 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.